ldrumm/libbeemo/docs/source/writing_a_driver.rst

    -  In the same vein as above: Your callback must not wait on any locks or call functions that wait on a low-priority thread that may starve the audio buffer (priority inversion).

 #.
 In your callback you read the required number of frames from
    state->ringbuffer and copy to the output.
-Audio date will be the machine float float, noninterleaved coming from the ringbuffer.
+Audio data will be the machine float, noninterleaved coming from the ringbuffer.
 If your driver produces/consumes another encoding/multiplex, use one of the converters from ``src/multiplexers.c``

 #.
 Call ``bmo_driver_callback_done(state, status);`` before
    your callback returns, where ``status`` is one of ``BMO_DSP_RUNNING`, `BMO_DSP_STOPPED``.